riley-x/ROOT_Plotting_Tools/README.md

-# Riley's declarative ROOT plotting toolkit
+# A Declarative ROOT Plotting Framework

 Plotting in ROOT is really annoying.
 You have to remember to call `"SAME"` everywhere, axis limits are highly unintuitive, and so on.
 This module attempts to make ROOT